Web Scraping Proxies

 Residential Proxies for Anti-Bot Bypass

-Modern anti-bot systems classify incoming traffic by IP type.
-They maintain databases of datacenter IP ranges, VPN exit nodes, and known proxy networks — traffic from these sources faces stricter scrutiny or outright blocking.
-Residential proxies bypass this classification because they use IP addresses assigned by ISPs to real households.
-To a website's anti-bot system, a request from a Databay residential proxy looks identical to a request from someone browsing at home.
-This makes residential proxies the most effective choice for scraping sites with sophisticated protection — e-commerce marketplaces, social media platforms, search engines, and any site using services like Cloudflare, Akamai, or PerimeterX.
-The trade-off is bandwidth cost, which is why experienced scraping teams use residential proxies for protected targets and datacenter proxies for less-defended sites.
+Modern anti-bot systems classify traffic by IP type.
+They keep databases of datacenter ranges, VPN exit nodes, and known proxy networks, and traffic from those sources gets extra scrutiny or a flat block.
+Residential proxies sidestep the whole classification.
+The IPs come from real ISP connections assigned to real homes, so to the target site, a request from a Databay residential proxy looks the same as a request from someone's laptop on their couch.
+That's why residential is the go-to for protected targets: e-commerce marketplaces, social platforms, search engines, and anything sitting behind Cloudflare, Akamai, or PerimeterX.
+The trade-off is bandwidth cost.
+Seasoned scraping teams use residential where they need the trust and datacenter where they don't.

 Rotating vs. Sticky Sessions for Different Scraping Tasks

-Many websites serve different content based on the visitor's geographic location.
-An e-commerce site shows different prices, currency, and product availability by country.
-A news site displays different articles and trending topics by region.
-A search engine returns localized results tailored to the searcher's market.
-If your scraping project requires data from specific markets, you need proxies physically located in those markets.
-Databay offers country and city-level proxy targeting in 195+ countries, ensuring your scraper sees the exact content served to local users.
-This is critical for price comparison, market research, SEO monitoring, and any use case where geographic data accuracy matters.
-Without geo-targeted proxies, you are collecting data biased toward your own location — which may be completely irrelevant to your target market.
+Lots of sites serve different content based on where the visitor appears to be.
+E-commerce shows different prices, currency, and stock by country.
+News sites swap articles and trending topics by region.
+Search engines return localised results matched to the searcher's market.
+If your project needs data from a specific market, you need proxies physically located in that market, otherwise you're collecting your own country's view and calling it global.
+Databay offers country and city-level targeting in 200+ countries, which matters for price comparison, market research, SEO monitoring, and any case where geographic accuracy is part of the deliverable.

 Scaling Web Scraping Infrastructure with Proxies